Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 To the original recipe

-The Finnish pancake is the perfect choice if you are looking for an uncomplicated but impressive camping recipe.
+The Finnish Pancake is the perfect choice if you’re looking for a simple but impressive camping recipe.
 The liquid batter is baked directly in the lid and develops a wonderfully soft, almost pudding-like consistency.
-With blueberries, it becomes a fruity outdoor breakfast that is ideal for several people.
+With blueberries, it becomes a fruity outdoor breakfast ideal for several people.

 Ingredients